chengevo/chengevo.github.io/content/post/life-time-in-Rust.md

 draft = false
 +++

-Every value(or data) in Rust have a lifetime, it starts from the value was created, ends at the owner of the value is dropped.
-The lifetime discussed most is the liftime of a reference.
-According to [Rust RFC 2094: Non-lexical Lifetimes](https://rust-lang.github.io/rfcs/2094-nll.html):
+Lifetime is a complex and often confusing concept in Rust.
+When discussing lifetimes, we usually refer to the lifetime of  references.
+However, the concept of lifetime is not restricted to references.
+Variables and data in Rust also have lifetimes.
+We’ll discuss the lifetime of variables later.
+For now, let’s start with the lifetime of data and references.
+[Rust RFC 2094: Non-lexical Lifetimes](https://rust-lang.github.io/rfcs/2094-nll.html) provides precise definitions for these two types of lifetimes:

 > 1. The lifetime of a reference, corresponding to the span of time in which that reference is used.
 > 2. The lifetime of a value, corresponding to the span of time before that value gets freed (or, put another way, before the destructor for the value runs).

-The distinguish the two, the lifetime of value will be refered as **scope of the value**.
-The liftime of a reference cannot outlive the scope of the value it referes to.
-Let's see an exmaple:
+To distinguish the two, the lifetime of a value will be referred to as the\*scope of the value\*.
+The lifetime of a reference cannot outlive the scope of the value it refers to.
+Let’s see an example:

 ```rust { linenos=true, linenostart=1, anchorlinenos=true, lineanchors=org-coderef--9c6c47 }
 fn main() {